privacycg/CHIPS/README.md

 There is also the issue of state proliferation.
 There are some third-party origins on the web today that are prevalent across many partitions.
 If we partition the cookie jar by default and do not include a new upper bound on the size of each cookie jar partition, device storage limits will be exhausted more quickly.

+### Use Storage Access API for opt-in

+At the time of writing there is a [proposal](https://github.com/privacycg/storage-access/issues/75) under discussion for opt-in partitioned cookies, but instead of using a cookie attribute users would opt-in to giving third parties a partitioned cookie jar using the Storage Access API.

+## Alternate Designs for CHIPS

 ### Limit the number of cookies in a partition